Mother Nature's Finest Creations: The Khao Sok National Park

 Probably the best of its kind in Thailand, this National Park is a fantastic destination to visit for those who enjoy spending time in the great outdoors.
 Visitors are most welcome, as they are vital in funding the parks maintenance costs and in the protection of wildlife within the area.
 The National Park area is not only older but holds more biodiversity than Amazonia itself.
 It is best explored through a variety of outdoor activities such as trekking in the valleys and jungles, kayaking and bamboo rafting along its narrow rivers, or boating on the open waters of the Cheow Lan Lake.
 Due to its sheer size as well as existing wildlife present within the national park, it is strongly advised that a local guide is booked should you want to go on any excursions.

-The most popular way to experience the depths of this park is by foot.
+The most popular way to experience the depths of this park is on foot.
 Trekking in the park can be suitable for people of all ages, with a variety of trekking routes and possibilities.
 Rafflesia treks or other quieter niche treks lead visitors deep within the park, away from the main entrances.
 Along with a knowledgeable English speaking local guide, experience first-hand the mysterious ways of the park.
 Become engrossed in its illustrious natural phenomena and its marvelous mountainous tree clad skyline, being one of the oldest rainforests alive today.
 For your safety, please ensure that you follow the park’s rules; bring all of your trash back with you, take enough water, stay on marked trails and don’t touch anything you haven’t seen before.

 The unhurried waters of the River Sok are ideal for cruising through the park grounds.
 Kayaks, canoes and bamboo rafts are available for use.
 Should you want to solely focus on bird watching and taking in the expansive scenery, you might want to hire an expert paddler who is experienced at spotting hidden wildlife among the dense brush of the river banks.
 Common sights along the river include a variety of birds like colorful kingfishers or herons, different species of snakes, frogs, huge monitor lizards, and if you’re really lucky you might spot some swinging primates!
 Thai rural life is more prevalent here than in the jungle, thus, try to spot locals fishing, collecting water from the river to take back to their houses, and undergoing other daily activities such as foraging.

 Holding many of the best sights to see within the Khao Sok National Park, the Cheow Lan Lake boasts the best views of its monolithic limestone karsts that silently pierce the surface waters of the calm lake.
 In comparison to trekking beneath the dense rainforest canopy, the lake’s rolling expansive skies give way to many more rare bird sightings, such as hornbills or the crested serpent eagle.
-It is suggested that a night is spent in floating houses on the lake, or a farm house around it, giving you time to explore a few caves filled with stalactites and many different species of bats.
+It is suggested that night is spent in floating houses on the lake, or a farmhouse around it, giving you time to explore a few caves filled with stalactites and many different species of bats.

 Encounter the Asiatic elephant in an up-close once-in-a-lifetime experience where you get to discover the Thai national animal’s cultural significance, learn about its livelihood and natural habitat, and see what it takes to ethically care for these gentle giants.
 The experience includes feeding, bathing and interacting with the elephants, excluding any activities that may be harmful to the elephants such as riding them, truly a satisfying way to witness the largest land mammal in Asia without having to worry about any of the negative implications.